CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 If you look at the "Passive trace" figure on the right, the yellow trace is the square wave I am using as the input to the EG, and the purple trace is the output of the EG.
-As you can see, the output of the passive circuit is limited to the voltage of the input to the EG. Also, the output impedance would not be handled well; the shape of the waveform would change depending upon what you connected to the EG.
+As you can see, the output of the passive circuit is limited to the voltage of the input to the EG (which, as previously noted, is not consistent between different keyboards you might use to produce that input).
+Also, the output impedance would not be handled well; the shape of the waveform would change depending upon what you connected to the EG's output.

 <figure class="inlineRight">
 <a href="/images/synth/EGActive.png">